YuPang11/motivational-biases-in-OCD/data/behavior/README.md

-This folder contains behavioral data used in the manuscript.
+This folder contains EEG data used in the manuscript.